jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## January-20
+- I worked a bit more tinkering around with gradient descent.
+I used chatgpt again as a bit of a tutor.
+I'd ask it questions about gradient descent and then dig further into the subject, asking more questions.
+It's amazing how many new ways of learning are emerging.
+- Some updates on the [gradient descent notebook](./Fundamentals/GradientDescent.ipynb) as a result.
+- It's Saturday, so I got caught up with Mat Wolfe's new AI video.
+He spent a bit of time discussing the new Apple Vision Pro.
+I've spent quite a bit of time discussing AVP as well on Threads.
+It's going to be an interesting launch.
+Apple has sold out of initial stock and I'm certain it's going to continue to sell well, but I'm also seeing a lot of people unimpressed with the price tag and some other things.
+I really wonder where Apple is with respect to AI.
+I know they have been cointinuing to submit papers and their silicon has AI capabilities.
+But they don't seem to be at the forefront with this new AI paradigm for whatever reason and that's not good for them.
+Meanwhile, their Vision Pro competitor (Meta) has a multi-vector strategy and is leaning way more in on AI.
+In fact, Meta will be purchasing just as many new H100 AI accelerators as Microsoft will be in 2024.
+It's actually insane.
+- Did another 2 units of AI-102 selt-learning.
+Still on Cognitive Search.
+- Also went skiing this morning and listened to about an hour of The Coming Wave audiobook.

 ## January-19
 - Cointuined working on the [Maths ipynb notebook](./Maths/exercises.ipynb) with math things related to AI.
 Wen through conditional probability and bayes' theorem.
 - Worked through 2 units in the AI-102 course : Advanced Search features with Cognitive Search and building an Azure Machine Learning Custom skill with Azure Cognitive Search.